How to Maintain Oily Skin Well (4 Quick Tips to Balancing Oil)

 Here are some additional recommendations for cleansing oily skin:

-- Wash with a gentle, non-foaming cleanser and warm water.
-I say non-foaming cleanser because even the most oil of skins often are subject to surface dryness.
-Foaming cleansers cause this surface dryness to be worse and, again, will stimulate more oil production while also affecting the skin's barrier, which we is a big no-no.
+- Wash with a gentle, non-foaming cleanser, cream based cleanser and warm water.
+I say non-foaming cleanser because even the most oily of skins often are subject to surface dryness.
+Foaming cleansers cause surface dryness to be worse and, again, stripping those oils will stimulate more oil production while also affecting the skin's barrier, which we is a big no-no.

 - Avoid cleansers with fragrances or harsh chemicals, which can irritate or dry out the skin, making it respond by creating more sebum.
-Some of my favorite cleansers are the SkinScript Green Tea Citrus Cleanser and the SkinScript Charcoal Cleanser.
+The ETHYST® Clarity Cleanse is my go-to.

-- Avoid loofahs and rough washcloths, even when drying, as added friction may stimulate the skin to make more oil.
-If you want to use something you know is lifting all of the impurities from your skin, use the My Skin Buddy.
+- Avoid loofahs and brushes, as added friction may stimulate the skin to make more oil.
+If you want to use something you know is lifting all of the impurities from your skin, use a good exfoliant and a 100% cotton washcloth.

 For additional tips on cleaning your skin properly, check this out.
 I think you will be really shocked at what you learn!